 Q55.
 Could you all please further explain the role that Jaggaer will have in the project?
 In addition, will part of the budget need to be saved for their participation?

 Jaggaer is the coordinator of the project, giving support to partners, monitoring the project progress and being the link with the PO and the European Commission.
 Besides, Jaggaer will be in charge of the e-tender platform.
 No budget has to be saved for its participation.
 Jaggaer is funded by the European Commision, as are the rest of partners in the eCare consortium.

 Q56.
 Can you please specify the type of assistance/support that the technical supporting organizations will be providing?

-Supporting organizations (Jaggaer, SCMA and TBM) are supporting the procurers in the different phases of the PCP process, revising the documents and templates, and being part of the Evaluation committee.
+Supporting organizations (Jaggaer, SCMA and TBM) are supporting the procurers in the different phases of the PCP process, revising the documents and templates.
 Besides, Jaggaer will be in charge of the e-tender platform and TBM is in charge of the OMC Phase, with support from all the partners.